Performance shorts that offer comfort and easy nature breaks - there's feature laden bibs are nearly always top of our pile

 The bib straps have been updated for 2017 with a lighter and more ventilated material that also looks a little more premium.
-There’s a nice yoga band-style crossover at the stomach too – not that you’ll need it to alleviate pressure when wearing bib shorts, but it’s kinda stylish.
+There’s a nice yoga band-style crossover at the stomach too.

 At the cuffs, Specialized has gone for a very wide, fold-over leg gripper.
-In the 2016 editions these featured tiny silicone dots, which this year have been replaced by a slightly more robust treatment along the entirety of the cuff.
+In the 2016 editions these featured tiny silicone dots, which this year have been upgraded, using a slightly more robust treatment along the entirety of the cuff.

 The pad is the Body Geometry SL Pro Women’s Chamois – which features multi-density padding that’s been placed to look after soft tissue and nerves.

-The chamois is fairly race orientated in that it’s notably thinner than most, but I’ve used these shorts for rides of up to six hours with no more discomfort than that which is par for the course.
+This is a fairly race orientated pad, in that it’s notably thinner than most, but we used these shorts for rides of up to six hours with no more discomfort than that which is par for the course.

-My only criticism is that there’s no plain black option available this year – and the Cobra Blue (which we tested), Turquoise Fade and Team Red options really do require a matching jersey unless you’re happy to accept the ‘6 day cyclist’ mismatch with pride – but pair them as a set and you’ve got a pretty cool, bold look.
+The Cobra Blue (which we tested), Turquoise Fade and Team Red options really do require a matching jersey unless you’re happy to accept the ‘6 day cyclist’ mismatch with pride – but pair them as a set and you’ve got a pretty cool, bold look.

 The RRP on these is £140, and they come in the Cobra Blue pictured, and Torch Yellow.